Masdar City trials next-generation autonomous vehicles

 The project demonstrates the emirate’s commitment to driving innovation and shaping the future through cutting-edge technology and underlines the role of Masdar City, a global hub for clean technology and home to the Smart Autonomous Vehicles Industry (SAVI) cluster, in further advancing autonomous transport.

-Masdar City is offering a real-world testbed for advanced sustainable mobility by inviting global manufacturers to test their level 4 AVs in its integrated urban ecosystem.

-Ahmed Baghoum, Chief Executive Officer of Masdar City, said, “The announcement of level 4 testing marks a substantial leap forward in AV capabilities and we are proud that Masdar City is once again leading the field in the development of such a critical future technology.
-The initiative also aligns perfectly with our vision to shape the cities of the future through innovation, digital integration and environmental responsibility.”
+Ahmed Baghoum, Chief Executive Officer of Masdar City, said: “The announcement of level 4 testing marks a substantial leap forward in AV capabilities and we are proud that Masdar City is once again leading the field in the development of such a critical future technology.
+The initiative also aligns perfectly with our vision to shape the cities of the future through innovation, digital integration and environmental responsibility.
+By collaborating with partners like Solutions+, we are not only advancing autonomous vehicle technology but also contributing to a more sustainable and efficient urban landscape for all.”

 The testing will enable AVs to be modified in line with the UAE’s requirements and operational infrastructure.
 Masdar City will assess performance, safety and adaptability during testing before considering wider deployment in line with Abu Dhabi Government regulations.